I've been an active Search & Rescue volunteer since 2007 with the Coconino County Sheriff's SAR Team in northern Arizona.

 Photo (above): The rescue captured in the above photo occurred on Table Mountain, Cape Town, South Africa, said to be one of the most difficult rescue operations in years.
 The mission, managed by Wilderness Search and Rescue in winds gusting up to 64km/h, took more than six hours.
 For more on the story, see Thomas Sly's Flickr page.

-The Ten-To-One Safety Factor for Rope Rescue Systems
+The 10-to-1 Safety Factor for Rope Rescue Systems

 A minimum rule of thumb for rescuers and rescue loads